monikasoni21/mahekshi/README.md

-# my project is based on jwellary
+# This project is based on jewelers
-#new changes done